Marham Village Preschool Nursery Curriculum.

 To encourage children to talk about their experiences, to listen to each other, to listen to and discuss stories and poems, as well as listening to and understanding instructions.

 To encourage confidence, control, co-ordination and awareness of space as children use large climbing and balancing equipment.
-To encourgae fine motor skills with varied mark making activities and resources.
+To encourage fine motor skills with varied mark making activities and resources.

 To encourage children to enjoy books and to handle them with care.
-To encourage parents and children to use and read books together of different kinds, e.g. stories informative, reference etc. obtained from libraries and book clubs.
-To begin to recognize labels, names and simple words relevant to children.
+To encourage parents and children to use and read books together of different kinds, e.g. stories, informative, reference etc. obtained from libraries and book clubs.
+To begin to recognise labels, names and simple words relevant to children.
 To draw, crayon and paint to communicate, giving meaning to the marks they make.

 Expressive Arts & Design

 To explore sound, colour, and texture.
 To express feelings in response to music and sound, to encourage the use of varied media and to use imagination to create stories, pictures or models.

 To familiarise the children with numbers, shapes and measuring.
 To start to sort, match, order, sequence and count everyday objects, and to form an understanding of numbers and numerals.

 To be aware of their environment and their place in it.
 To explore and recognise features of living things, objects, people and events in the world around them.
 To observe similarities, differences, patterns and change and be able to talk about their observations and ask questions.
 To acquire basic skills in simple technological toys and objects.